 The new system was carefully designed and installed to provide a clean, smooth sound to every seat in our house.
 With the help of technology, our technicians and engineers were able to generate to-scale models and graphs to ensure perfect placement, and equipment choices.

 In addition to the apparent improvements to the theatre, the Board of Directors also focused on vital ADA requirements.
 Heritage Hall Theatre invested in eight Listen Technologies wireless personal hearing devices.
 These small devices can be picked up in the main lobby before and during any show.
 The receivers allow individuals who may have a hard time hearing shows to have a personal earpiece and personal volume control.
 “These devices are another investment in ensuring everyone can enjoy the show.
 Previously we offered similar devices.
 However, several of the older devices were now malfunctioning.
 These new receivers are slimmer and deliver a more reliable and cleaner sound to the user.”
 If you have a difficult time hearing any of our shows, please pick up one of these new devices in the lobby or ask an usher for assistance.

 A Two Phase Investment

 We are honored and thankful to be able to invest back into our theatre with a project of this caliber.
 As we open for the 2020 season in February, our community will see phase one of this project.
 Phase one includes the skeleton of a new system, such as the speakers, mixer, and power amplifiers.
-As we move throughout our 15th season, we will prepare and implement phase two.
+As we moved throughout our 15th season, we prepared and implemented phase two.
 Phase two includes new vocal microphones, instrument microphones, wireless microphones, wireless stage monitors, and new cables.
-We are currently applying for grants to help us complete phase two, as well as planning future fundraising opportunities.
 We are excited for our community to come and experience the difference in person.

 Heritage Hall is an intimate 400-seat theatre for performing arts located at